SharePoint/sp-dev-docs/docs/solution-guidance/Set-external-sharing-on-site-collections-in-Office-365.md

 When you run this code sample,  **Main** in Program.cs performs the following tasks:

-- Gets the Office 365 admin center URL.
+- Gets the SharePoint admin center URL.

 - Gets the site collection URL to configure external sharing settings on.